What Would Nellis Say?

 While mass murder is rare in every other industrialized country in the world, America is enduring more than one mass slaughter per day and a vast majority of those are carried out by white men who have been radicalized by media networks dedicated to hypocrisy, lies, bigotry, and hate fronted by “hosts” who rally their audiences to fear and loath anyone who isn’t an ignorant white fake-Christian gun-toting male.
 The right to possess assault weapons and support gun manufacturing profits is far more important to Republicans than protecting children from being gunned down in their classrooms.
 "More guns" means more death.

 Conscientious journalism has been challenged by corporate policies elevating profits over truth, hate and fear over empathy and inclusion, and legitimizing “white victimization” to justify nationalism over democracy.
-More than a million pages of Fox internal memos and emails, released before the Dominion lawsuit was resolved at a cost of $787 million, left no doubt that the Murdocks, company executives, and on-air “personalities” made a strategic decision to broadcast a continuous stream of lies supporting Trump’s election-fraud claims twenty-four hours of every day for more than two years.
+More than a million pages of Fox internal memos and emails, released before the Dominion lawsuit was resolved for $787 million, left no doubt that the Murdocks, company executives, and on-air “personalities” made a strategic decision to broadcast a continuous stream of lies supporting Trump’s election-fraud claims twenty-four hours of every day for more than two years.

-In spite of indisputable evidence of elevating their corporate balance sheet at the expense of the basic tenets of journalism and the very foundations of our democracy, their audience of ignorant bigots has grown and sponsors, who fled as programming became more extreme, have rallied to support the network’s ongoing campaign fanning the flames of hate and violence.
+Despite indisputable evidence of elevating their corporate balance sheet at the expense of the basic tenets of journalism and the very foundations of our democracy, their audience of ignorant bigots has grown and sponsors, who fled as programming became more extreme, have rallied to support the network’s ongoing campaign fanning the flames of hate and violence.

-There is nothing about the current Republican Party that is derived from the anti-slavery, pro-democracy platform of Lincoln’s party in 1860.
+There is nothing about the current Republican Party derived from the anti-slavery, pro-democracy platform of Lincoln’s party in 1860.
 The extremism and politics of division that defines the radical minority that controls the party would infuriate our most revered president, who led the nation through a civil war to eradicate the excuses for secession and gave his life in defense of freedom for all our citizens.

 The demise of our democracy is at hand and we will repeat that tragedy unless today’s moderate Republicans find the courage to stand up to repudiate the renegades, who have no memory or allegiance to “its true mission of champion and promulgator of Liberty rather than propagandist of slavery.”